History of Galatasaray S.K.: Back again (1949–1958)

-In the same year Galatasaray legend Gündüz Kılıç quit at the age of just 33 and became the club manager for the 1952–1953 season.
+In the same year, Galatasaray legend Gündüz Kılıç quit at the age of just 33 and became the club manager for the 1952–1953 season.
 He returned in 1954 and stayed till 1957.

-During his second coaching period between 1954 and 1957 the club won the Istanbul Football League in 1954–1955 and 1955-1956.
+During his second coaching period, between 1954 and 1957, the club won the Istanbul Football League in 1954–1955 and 1955-1956.

 The European Champion Clubs' Cup started in 1955–1956, but the first nationwide Turkish League started in 1959.
-Due to the Istanbul Football League being the strongest league in Turkey, Galatasaray SK participated at the 1956–1957 European Champion Clubs' Cup season.
+Due to the Istanbul Football League being the strongest league in Turkey, Galatasaray participated at the 1956–1957 European Champion Clubs' Cup season.

-Galatasaray SK lost to Dinamo București 3–1 in Bucharest, but managed to win in Istanbul 2–1.
+Galatasaray lost to Dinamo București 3–1 in Bucharest, but managed to win in Istanbul 2–1.
 Although the club was eliminated from the competition, it was a historical participation.
-Galatasaray SK became the first Turkish club to play in a UEFA competition, the first Turkish club to score in a UEFA competition and the first Turkish club to win a match in a UEFA competition.
+Galatasaray became the first Turkish club to play in a UEFA competition, the first Turkish club to score in a UEFA competition and the first Turkish club to win a match in a UEFA competition.

-In 1957, after Kiliç quit, George Dick became manager of Galatasaray SK and the club won their fifteenth and last Istanbul Football League title in 1958.
+In 1957, after Kiliç quit, George Dick became manager of Galatasaray and the club won their fifteenth and last Istanbul Football League title in 1958.

-In 1955 the club signed the 19-year-old Izmir Football League top scorer of 1954–1955 Metin Oktay, and a new era started.
+In 1955, the club signed the 19-year-old Izmir Football League top scorer of 1954–1955 Metin Oktay, and a new era started.

 Professional period

 Into the National League: 1959

 Türkiye Profesyonel 1.
-Ligi (today it is organized with the name Süper Lig) formed in 1959, just after the foundation of UEFA in 1954.
+Ligi (today it is organized with the name Süper Lig) was formed in 1959, just after the foundation of UEFA in 1954.
 This is the top-flight professional league in Turkish nationwide football, and the most popular sporting competition in the country.

 The 1959 Milli Lig (National League) was the first season of professional football in Turkey.
 The league was made up of sixteen clubs split into two groups: the Kırmızı Grup (Red Group) and Beyaz Grup (White Group), the colours of the Turkish flag.
 The first season took place in the calendar year of 1959, instead of 1958–59, because the qualifying stages took place in 1958.

 The final consisted of two legs and took place between the winners of each group.
 Galatasaray won the Kırmızı Grup and Fenerbahçe won the Beyaz Grup.

 Galatasaray won the first match 1–0.
 Metin Oktay scored the goal and the ball ripped the net, but Fenerbahçe won the second 4–0, winning 4–1 on aggregate.

-Metin Oktay finished top scorer with 11 goals.
-Although Metin Oktay became Gol Kralı in 1960 and 1961, the club could not win the league, finishing 3rd in 1960 and 2nd in 1961.
+Metin Oktay finished top scorer with eleven goals.
+Although Metin Oktay became Gol Kralı in 1960 and 1961, the club could not win the league, finishing third in 1960 and second in 1961.